-Upgrade 2 - Gambling with Peoples' Lives: If a player rolls duplicate numbers while rolling for Income on this Territory, they may now place a friendly fighter in Recovery to gain half of the determined Income.
+Upgrade 2 - Gambling with Peoples' Lives: If a player rolls duplicate numbers while rolling for Income on this Territory, they may now place a friendly fighter of their choice in Recovery to gain half of the determined Income.

 32. FIGHTING PIT